aryan-singhdev/AI-EDUCATION-PROJECT/README.md

 # AI-EDUCATION-PROJECT

-## AI Powered Personalized Learning Platform
+## Edu-AI An Powered Personalized Learning Platform

 A modern AI-based education platform designed to provide personalized learning support and improve the learning experience using web technologies.